dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 - Keep the production fan-out default at `4` parallel child workflows.

-The sidecar has fixed orchestration overhead, so repository-only and single-item jobs can be slower than the deprecated foreground comparison path.
-That tradeoff is acceptable for the Temporal migration because the live path now proves bounded workflow history, real activity handoff, artifact references instead of dataframes in history, and lane-isolated execution.
+The sidecar has fixed orchestration overhead, so repository-only and single-item jobs include startup and workflow bookkeeping costs.
+That tradeoff is acceptable for the Temporal migration because the live path proves bounded workflow history, real activity handoff, artifact references instead of dataframes in history, and lane-isolated execution.
 Throughput tuning should happen on multi-period and multi-pair workloads before changing defaults.